 - Application of anatomical principles to yoga practice (mechanics of yoga asana, its benefits and contraindications, healthy patterns of movement, etc.).

 - Practical anatomy with a major emphasis on the skeletal system, muscular system, connective tissue, nervous system, and movements of the major joints of the body.

 - Muscular and skeletal differences; compression, tension, proportion and orientation theory.

-All these contents are studied in the Online Course using pre-recorded lectures, manual, exercises and review questions.
-During the In-person anatomy workshops, you will clarify doubts with your teacher, work with classmates, and practice to understand the anatomical principles of asanas.
+All these topics are studied in the online course using pre-recorded lectures, manual, exercises and review questions.
+During the in-person anatomy workshops, you will clarify doubts with your teacher, work with classmates, and practice to understand the anatomical principles of asanas.